hyy8/LOL_Model_Building/README.md

 </p>
 <h2><strong>Modeling Algorithm, Hyperparameters, and Selection Method</strong></h2>
 <p>
-  We continued using the logistic regression classifier, which is the most suitable algorithm for the binary classification tasks.
+  We continued using the logistic regression classifier, which is the most suitable algorithm for the binary classification tasks.For hyperparameters, we
 </p>

 <p>The metrics below presented in the table provide a quantitative assessment of the Final model's performance on both the training and testing datasets.</p>